MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

 # Backend quantum simulators

-Backend simulators are provided by ...
+Backend quantum simulators are provided by third-party Microsoft partners as part of the Azure Quantum service, and represent the state-of-the-art of quantum processing.

 ## IonQ